 Young trees, or trees of any age with thin bark, gain from winter protection.

 Whenever the sun comes out on a cold winter day, it heats the tree’s bark.
 Also, the tissue under the bark warms up.
 However, as soon as the sun fades behind a cloud or building, the bark temperature swiftly drops, which might damage the tissue, leaving the bark dry and cracked.
 This is referred to as sunscald.
 If you wrap your trees, you aid in shielding them from it.

 The best tree wrap for winter depends on what type of tree you have.
 If a tree has thin bark and loses its leaves in the autumn, the best way to safeguard it is by wrapping the trunk in a plastic tree guard.

-This works for thin-barked trees such as poplar, maple, aspen, sycamore or linden.
+This works for thin-barked trees such as poplar, maple, aspen, sycamore, or linden.
 Use this technique for any freshly planted tree that leaves are gone.
-You need to wrap the tree from the bottom up to the lowest limbs to help shield it from sunscald.
+It would be best if you wrapped the tree from the bottom up to the lowest limbs to help shield it from sunscald.

 How to Wrap Evergreen Trees with Burlap

 There are two ways to protect your evergreen tree with burlap.
-It keeps the cold air out and stop animals from eating it.
+It keeps the cold air out and stops animals from eating it.

 Another option is to get a few wooden stakes (about 3 of them) that are a little taller than the tree.
 Put one stake in front, one on the side of the tree that receives the most wind, and the last one on either side of the tree.
 Your goal is to form a triangle.
 Put a couple of pieces of burlap around the stakes, securing them with staples.
 When you are finished, you should have what looks like a safety barrier surrounding your tree.